2025 World Aquatics Men's U20 Water Polo Championships

-The 2025 World Aquatics Men's U20 Water Polo Championships was the 23rd edition of the men's U20 Water Polo Championship.
+The 2025 World Aquatics Men's U20 Water Polo Championships was the 23rd edition of the biannual water polo world championship for under-20 men's national teams.
 The tournament was played in Zagreb, Croatia, from 14 to 21 June 2025.
 Hungary were the defending champions but lost to United States in the semifinals.

-Spain won the tournament by defeating the United States in the finals.
+Spain won their fourth title, as they defeated the United States in the final, 14–11.